 Here’s a general outline for how to set up a VPN:

-- Choose a good, trustworthy VPN service (see my discussion of the best VPN services for the latest test results)
+- Choose a good, trustworthy VPN service

 - After purchasing a VPN subscription, download the VPN software for the device / operating system you will be using.